open-decision/open-decision-prototype/README.md

 ```
 # Install virtual enviroment
-pip3 install virtualenv
+pip install virtualenv
 ```

 ### Installation

-First set-up and start the virtual enviroment.
+First set-up and start the virtual environment.

 ```
 # Create virtualenv
 virtualenv -p python3 od

-# Start enviroment
+# Start environment
 source od/bin/activate

 ```

-Now clone the repo to the "src"-folder or download the [repo](https://github.com/fbennets/open-decision) as zip, unpack the folder, move it into the folder of your enviroment and rename it to "src".
+Now clone the repo to the "src"-folder or download the [repo](https://github.com/fbennets/open-decision) as zip, unpack the folder, move it into the folder of your environment and rename it to "src".

 ```
 # Clone repository to current directory